Behavioral Strategy

 From teaching one child to speak — to changing how systems listen.

-Levia Spingarn-Gabel was a quiet kid who found her people among misfits.
-Girl Scouts.
-The kids who didn't fit in anywhere else.
+Levia Spingarn-Gabel was a shy kid who found her people among a small groups of kids who just didn't fit in anywhere else.
 That instinct — finding people who feel unseen and helping them find their place — never left her.

 She became a behavioral therapist, spending two decades working with children with autism.
 Teaching nonverbal children to communicate.
 Seeing the gift in every person and helping the world see it too.
-"Everybody is gifted in some way," she says.
-"There's something special about somebody.
-Finding it and helping that person change their behavior to make whatever's special about them shine."
+"There's something special, a gift, within everybody.
+The key is to find that gift and helping that person change their behavior to make whatever's special about them shine bright."

 Having kids of her own expanded the lens.
 From individual behavioral change to something bigger: the systems and institutions that shape all of our lives.
 She saw the same patterns playing out on a larger scale — people who feel unheard, voices that go ignored, systems that don't work for the people inside them.

 So she started using the voice she'd spent years helping others find.
-She turned her expertise toward local government, community engagement, and institutional reform.
+After quickly falling into local government and advocacy, and learning from those who hold extensive knowledge and expertise, she paired community engagement, and institutional reform with behavior analysis.
 The skill set was the same — understanding what drives human behavior and knowing how to change it.
-The canvas was bigger.
+The canvas instead of individual, was community focused.

-For The Right Reasons is what happens when a behavioral scientist looks at the systems we all live in and asks: how do we get people to care?
+For The Right Reasons is what happens when a behavioral analyst looks at the systems we all live in and asks: how do we get people to care?

 Education